irfaan-jamarussadiq/pong/README.md

 ## Usage
 1. Download the program zip file.
-2. In a windows command prompt or terminal, go to the directory of the program (cd PROJECT_LOCATION)
+2. In a windows command prompt or terminal, go to the directory of the program (cd <name of project folder>)
 3. Run the program with the command 'py main.py' Make sure you have python and pygame packages installed.

 ## Program Output